alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 ---
-title: '🫂 The Three Rules of Humanics'
+title: '🫂 The Three Laws of Humanics'
 subtitle: 'On Being Human'
 footer: Published on 2025-08-15, last modified on 2025-08-15.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)